ComplianceAsCode/auditree-framework/doc-source/design-principles.rst

   based on a dynamic set of configurable values.
 In other words the full name and content of the evidences are based on a configuration and not known prior to execution of the check logic.
-The context manager takes as arguments, the check (self) object and evidence paths.
-The evidence paths can be in the form of a list of paths as strings, a dictionary of key/values pairs as strings where the key is an evidence short name and the value is the evidence path, or simply a single evidence path as a string.
-The context manager yields a dictionary containing the evidences as the dictionary values if a list or dictionary or evidence paths are provided and yields an evidence object if a single evidence path as a string is provided.
-When a dictionary is yielded by the context manager, the evidence key is its evidence path if a list of evidence paths were provided or its evidence short name if a dictionary of evidence paths were provided.
+The context manager takes as arguments, the check (``self``) object and either evidence paths strings or ``FromEvidence`` named tuples.  ``FromEvidence`` has ``path`` and ``ev_class`` (evidence class) as attributes.
+The evidence arguments can be in the form of a list of paths as strings or ``FromEvidence`` named tuples, a dictionary of key/values pairs where the key is an evidence short name and the value is the evidence path as a string or a ``FromEvidence`` named tuple, or simply a single evidence path as a string or ``FromEvidence`` named tuple.
+The context manager yields a dictionary containing the evidences as the dictionary values if a list or dictionary of evidence paths or ``FromEvidence`` named tuples are provided and yields an evidence object if a single evidence path as a string or ``FromEvidence`` named tuple is provided.
+When a dictionary is yielded by the context manager, the evidence key is its evidence path if a list of evidence paths or ``FromEvidence`` named tuples were provided or its evidence short name if a dictionary of evidence paths or ``FromEvidence`` named tuples were provided.

 ``with evidences`` (list provided) usage example::

   ...
-  from compliance.evidence import evidences
+  from compliance.evidence import FromEvidence, evidences ...
-  ...
   test_bar_vs_baz(self):
       for system in systems:
           evidence_paths = [
-              'raw/foo/evidence_bar.json',
+              FromEvidence('foo/evidence_bar.json', BarEvidence),
               'raw/foo/evidence_baz.json'
           ]
           with evidences(self, evidence_paths) as evidences:
               # Check code only executes if evidence is not stale.
               # Perform your check logic
               failures, warnings, successes = self._do_whatever(
-                  evidences['raw/foo/evidence_bar.json'],
+                  evidences['foo/evidence_bar.json'],
                   evidences['raw/foo/evidence_baz.json']
               )
               self.add_failures('bar vs. baz', failures)